unite-cms/documentation/src/fields/README.md

 }
 ```

-When using the GraphQL API, referenced content will be resolved automatically allowing you to selected nested fields of the referenced content:
+When using the GraphQL API, referenced content will be resolved automatically allowing you to select nested fields of the referenced content:

 ```GraphQL
 {